OUR Quality

 1857

-In 1857, Mahmood Gandour opens a sweet store in Beirut, Lebanon.
 The store is brimming with glistening displays of sweet lukum and hard candies, all made by hand on site.
 The business prospers, and customers flock to the store to buy Gandour’s popular treats.

 1912

-In the early 1900s, Mohamed Ghandour takes over the business and works to expand Gandour’s offering beyond confectionery.
 He introduces dry goods and food items such as flour, pasta and fats.

 Ghandour sees the potential to optimize and scale production, and purchases Gandour’s very first machine.
 As the businesses grows, production is moved out of the store and into a modern factory constructed in 1912.
+The factory is hailed as the largest confectionery plant in Lebanon.

 1930

-In the 1930s, Rafic Ghandour Sr. joins the family business and introduces wafer products to the Gandour portfolio.
 Over the next decade, the company goes on to introduce several wafer products, followed by biscuits and molded chocolates.

 1940